roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-10 ****** byStoryTeller07© Were these the phrases that put them into a hypnotic trance?
+Were these the phrases that put them into a hypnotic trance?
 If so he could take control of these two teachers, whenever he wanted to.
 He looked across to where his two friends were moving in on Miss Bourbon.
 She was an attractive woman, young and sexy, even when not so lewdly displaying her body.
 While the others enjoyed the teachers favours, he sat imagining what he might do with two sexy women.

   Miss Grant walked over to Brian, with a warm smile on her face.
 'You've done exceptionally well, Brian.
 I'm sure you will pass the exam next week,' she said.